lifeparticle/JS-Cheatsheet/README.md

 [Brendan Eich](https://brendaneich.com/) created JavaScript at Netscape, and it was later revised to comply with ECMA-262 Edition 5 and subsequent versions.
 JavaScript can run on the client side (Chrome, Firefox, Microsoft Edge, Opera, Safari) and server-side (Node.js).

 [Ecma International, Technical Committee 39 - ECMAScript](https://github.com/tc39/proposals)

+# Introduction

+JavaScript is a prototype-based, single-threaded, dynamically-typed language.

 # Setup